R eligious Education Program

 Preparing for 2014-2015

-As we wrap up this year, we are already beginning preparations for next year.
+We are already beginning preparations for next year.
 Below is the 2014-2015 CCD Registration Form.
 Please note the new price structure.
 Registrations received by June 30 will receive a discounted tuition.
 By registering early, this helps us save money by ordering supplies prior to classes starting.

 To be considered a Parishioner, you must be attending Mass regularly and using the envelope system.
 Please note your envelope number on the form where indicated.
 Non-Parishioners or Parishioners of other churches are also welcome to join our Religious Education Program.